GuiHue/kondor/documentation/atcnotes.md

 ## Check me

-- When does the tool sensor trigger empty (check with fixed holder in pocket) and determien mm ==> safe distance Z (when the forks can do that)
+- When does the tool sensor trigger empty (check with fixed holder in pocket) and determien mm ==> safe distance Z (when the forks can do that) --> instant
 - m21, m22: What does abort really do?

-- check tool lenght measurement macro and link to interface (i.e. adjust filename)
+- add button and macro to fully empty atc (virtually)

 - load_tool_atc animation logic is sketchy - check

 ## Bugs